 Regardless of your view on whether climate change is being caused or contributed to by the activities of man, the reality is it is occurring!
 To date, most of the effects on Ohio have likely been negligible in scope, and arguably positive in effect.
-Unfortunately, these changes have probably be imperceptible to most Ohioans occurring on a timescale greater than any single lifetime.
+Unfortunately, these changes have probably been imperceptible to most Ohioans occurring on a timescale greater than any single lifetime.
 If climate models are correct, however, the changes will likely be occurring at a much faster rate within the near future.
-Acknowledging this reality, I will, from time to time, I will also look at the potential future changes to the climate should these models be correct.
+Acknowledging this reality, I will, from time to time, also look at the potential future changes to the climate should these computer models be correct.
 The geologic record discloses that the earth’s climate has been in constant flux over the past millions of years.
 From past eras, it may be possible to infer the types of effects that would occur in Ohio and surroundings from extreme global warming.
 These past eras may provide a startling glimpse in to what the future may hold!